Frame Transformation

 Pose [] |

-Input poses at this port are transformed to another frame. |
+Poses input to this port will be transformed to another reference frame. |

-Custom Reference Frame |
+Customized Reference Frame |

 Pose [] |

-Input poses are transformed to the custom frame defined by this port. |
+Poses will be transformed to the customized reference frame input to this port. |

 Output

-| Output Port | Data Type | Description |
+| Output port | Data type | Description |

 |---|---|---|

-Transformed Pose |
+Transformed Poses |

 Pose [] |

-Pose data after frame transformation. |
+Poses after the reference frame transformation. |

 |

-The pose to be transformed and the custom reference pose must be in the same coordinate system. |
+To apply the transformation, the poses and the customized reference pose must be defined in the same reference frame. |

-Transform Pose Reference Frame
+Transform the Reference Frame of Poses

 -